 - 17. A majority of the members of the Board must qualify as independent directors in accordance with the applicable rules of the New York Stock Exchange. - 18.
-A director shall not stand for re-election after reaching 70 years of age. - 19.
+No person shall be nominated by the Board to serve as a director after he or she has passed his or her 72nd birthday, unless the Nominating and Governance Committee has voted, on an annual basis, to waive the mandatory retirement age for such director. - 19.
 Directors shall promptly report changes in their business or professional affiliations or responsibilities, including retirement, to the Chairman of the Board and the Chairman of the Nominating & Corporate Governance Committee. - 20.
 A director shall offer to resign from the Board if the Nominating & Corporate Governance Committee concludes that the director (a) no longer meets the Company's requirements for service on the Board, or (b) has experienced a substantial reduction in responsibilities in full time employment.
 A director shall also offer to resign from the Board if the director has retired, been terminated, or has otherwise separated from an employer.
 In an uncontested election, any director who receives a greater number of withheld votes than votes for election must tender his or her resignation to the Board promptly following certification of the shareholder vote.
 Upon such tendered resignation, the Nominating & Corporate Governance Committee will have forty-five (45) days following certification of the shareholder vote to consider the resignation and recommend to the Board whether or not to accept such resignation.
-Following the recommendation of the shareholder vote whether or not to accept the tendered resignation. - 21.
+Following the recommendation of the Nominating & Corporate Governance Committee, the Board must decide within ninety (90) days of certification of the shareholder vote whether or not to accept the tendered resignation. - 21.
 No director shall serve as a director, officer or employee of a competitor of the Company. - 22.
 Non-employee directors shall not serve in a paid consulting role for the Company. - 23.
 Directors shall advise the Chairman of the Board and the Chairman of the Nominating & Corporate Governance Committee promptly upon accepting any other public company directorship or any assignment to the audit committee or compensation committee of the board of directors of any public company of which such director is a member. - 24.
-Non-employee directors shall serve on the board of no more than three other public companies.

-- 25. A director who is also an officer of the Company shall not continue serving on the Board upon separation of employment with the Company, except in special instances to facilitate a transition of management. - 26.
+Non-employee directors shall serve on the board of no more than three other public companies. - 25.
+A director who is also an officer of the Company shall not continue serving on the Board upon separation of employment with the Company, except in special instances to facilitate a transition of management. - 26.
 The Nominating & Corporate Governance Committee shall be responsible for establishing additional qualifications for directors and shall evaluate prospective nominees against the following standards and qualifications, and any additional qualifications it deems appropriate: - a.
-The ability of the prospective nominee to represent the interests of the shareholders of the Company; - b.
+The ability of the prospective nominee to represent the interests of the shareholders of the Company;

+- b.
 The prospective nominee's standards of integrity, commitment and independence of thought and judgment; - c.
 Whether the prospective nominee would meet the Company's criteria for independence as required by the New York Stock Exchange; - d.
-The prospective nominee's ability to dedicate sufficient time, energy and attention to the diligent performance of his or her duties, including the prospective nominee's service on other public company boards, as specifically set out in the Company's Corporate Governance Guidelines; and - e.
+The prospective nominee's ability to dedicate sufficient time, energy and attention to the diligent performance of his or her duties, including the prospective nominee's service on other public company boards, as specifically set out in the Company's Corporate Governance Guidelines: and - e.
 The extent to which the prospective nominee contributes to the range of talent, skill and expertise appropriate for the Board and such other relevant factors as it deems appropriate, including the current composition of the Board, the need for Audit Committee expertise, and the evaluations of other prospective nominees.